Castleman’s Disease - Causes, Types

 Castleman’s Disease Demystified: Classification, Pathology & Subtypes

 Castleman’s disease is a rare disorder involving an overgrowth of cells in the lymph nodes.
-It is classified strictly as a rare blood disease, or more precisely, a rare lymphoproliferative disorder, which is closely linked to the blood and immune systems.
+It is a rare lymphoproliferative disorder involving immune system dysregulation, which may secondarily affect blood parameters.
 This condition can cause symptoms like enlarged lymph nodes, fatigue, and fever, often mimicking blood-related disorders.

 Why is Castleman’s Disease Considered a Blood Disease?